-All research is important and should be constantly adapted for the field of psychology. orking memory, , and expertise will continue to grow in the field and adapt to what researchers find.
-Although our only significant finding was working memory and gF are positively correlated, there may be others who find this research helpful in their work.
+Psychology research is always adapting to new technology and ideas.
+Our understanding of working memory, fluid intelligence, and expertise will continue to grow in the field and adapt to what researchers find.
+Although our only significant finding was additional support that working memory and gF are positively correlated, there may be others who find this research helpful in their work.
 Other researchers may find that expertise is related to different areas of working memory; for example, in short term or long-term working memory.
 Whereas they may also find expertise relates to different areas of intelligence besides fluid intelligence.

 REFERENCES